MullinsLab/ISDB/doc/Manual.md

 ## Gene names are from NCBI

-The gene names used in the ISDB are the same as the primary gene symbols from the [NCBI Gene](http://www.ncbi.nlm.nih.gov/gene/) database.
-Genes often have aliases, but the ISDB does not use them.
+The gene names used in ISDB are the same as the primary gene symbols from the [NCBI Gene](http://www.ncbi.nlm.nih.gov/gene/) database.
+Genes often have aliases, but ISDB does not use them.
 The genes and their locations on the human assembly are parsed from the GFF annotations provided by the Genome Reference Consortium.

-Note that gene names are not guaranteed by NCBI to be unique, although they usually are in practice due to the ISDB's filtered subset of NCBI Gene.
+Note that gene names are not guaranteed by NCBI to be unique, although they usually are in practice due to ISDB's filtered subset of NCBI Gene.
 The numeric `ncbi_gene_id` is guaranteed to be unique.

 ## A missing gene name means the IS is intergenic